jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Relying Party:  A party that makes use of an application whose operation depends on use of a certificate for making a security decision.
 See {{!RFC5280}}.

-Relying Application:  An application whose operation depends on use of a certificate for making a security decision.

 Wildcard Domain Name: A Domain Name consisting of a single asterisk character followed by a single full stop character (“*.”) followed